filesender/filesender/docs/v3.0/install/index.md

 # Step 8 - Update your FileSender config.php

 Edit your `/opt/filesender/filesender/config/config.php` to reflect the your settings.
-Be sure to at least set `$config['site_url']`, contact details, database settings and authentication configuration.
+Be sure to at least set `$config['site_url']`, `site_hostname`, contact details, database settings and authentication configuration.
 The configuration file is self-explanatory.

 The main settings you will want to inspect and update are shown below.